 Right to Voice: Promoting media freedom of expression in Nepal

-This project provides journalists in Nepal with forums where they can discuss the causes of self-censorship with authorities and together generate ideas for improving freedom of expression.
+This project provided journalists in Nepal with forums where they could discuss the causes of self-censorship with authorities, and together generate ideas for improving freedom of expression.

 Through systematically documenting attacks and threats made towards journalists, it enables human rights defenders to hold perpetrators to account for their actions.

-By promoting these excluded voices and reducing threats facing journalists, the project aims to contribute to greater media freedom of expression and pluralism in Nepal.
+By promoting these excluded voices and reducing threats facing journalists, the project aimed to contribute to greater media freedom of expression and pluralism in Nepal.